mauhftw/file-api/docs/readme.txt

     ]
 }

-Note: Use the other methods with the corresponding parameters to performe the desired actions
+Note: Use the other methods with the corresponding parameters to perform the desired actions

 // -------------------------------------